A cinnamon-spiced plum and apple crumble, bursting with delicious autumn fruit.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Stone and chop the plums and place into a large pie dish.
+One: Stone and chop the plums and place them into a large pie dish.

 Two: Stir through the stewed apple (or chopped Bramley apples if using instead), demerara sugar, and cornflour.

 Three: Make the crumble topping by pulsing the ingredients in a food processor until you achieve a fine breadcrumb-like consistency.
 Alternatively, rub the butter into the flour by hand and stir through the sugar and ground almonds.

 Four: Sprinkle the crumble topping onto the plums and bake in the oven for 50 minutes until golden and bubbling.

 💭 Top tips

 The secret to getting the perfect crumble topping is not to over-process it in the food processor (which is why some people prefer to make it by hand).
 Pulse the ingredients together just enough to achieve a breadcrumb-like consistency and then stop.
 It also helps if you use fridge cold butter.